 Eileen P. Sweeney devoted her life to improving the lives of people with disabilities, children, battered women, the poor, and the elderly.
 Her early Washington career was devoted to disability issues and she played a key role in achieving the disability benefit reforms of 1983 and 1984.
 She subsequently turned her attention to other vulnerable populations, the needs of children, those served by the Temporary Assistance for Needy Families (TANF) program, and the Social Security and Supplemental Security Income (SSI) programs.

 The National Academy of Social Insurance, in partnership with the Children’s Defense Fund (CDF) and the Center on Budget and Policy Priorities (CBPP) established the Eileen Sweeney Graduate Internship in honor and memory of Eileen.
 Graduate students aspiring to a career in social policy with a focus on disability are urged to apply for this 12-week summer semester internship.
 A student will be awarded the internship based on nationwide recruitment and a competitive selection process.

 The Sweeney Graduate Intern will have the opportunity to:

-The Sweeney Graduate Intern will be based at the National Academy of Social Insurance, 1776 Massachusetts Avenue, Suite 400, Washington, DC 20036.
+The Sweeney Graduate Intern will be based at the National Academy of Social Insurance, 1200 New Hampshire Avenue, NW, Suite 830, Washington, DC 20036

 To apply for the Eileen Sweeney Graduate Internship in Disability Policy, please submit the following by March 1: